johnofleek/PiloT/docs/Rpi/RaspberryPi.md

 | Compute Module 3 & 3+ | primary | secondary |
 | Raspberry Pi 4 | secondary (Bluetooth) | primary |

+## Disabling the Linux Serial Console
+By default, the primary UART is assigned to the Linux console.
+If you wish to use the primary UART for other purposes, you must reconfigure Raspberry Pi OS.
+ This can be done by using raspi-config:

+Start raspi-config: sudo raspi-config.

+Select option 3 - Interface Options.

+Select option P6 - Serial Port.

+At the prompt Would you like a login shell to be accessible over serial? answer 'No'

+At the prompt Would you like the serial port hardware to be enabled? answer 'Yes'

+Exit raspi-config and reboot the Raspberry Pi for changes to take effect.

+## UARTs and Device Tree
+Various UART Device Tree overlay definitions can be found in the [kernel GitHub tree](https://github.com/raspberrypi/linux) The two most useful overlays are disable-bt and miniuart-bt.

+disable-bt disables the Bluetooth device and makes the first PL011 (UART0) the primary UART.

+You must also disable the system service that initialises the modem, so it does not connect to the UART, using sudo systemctl disable hciuart.

+You add a line to the config.txt file to apply a Device Tree overlay.
+Note that the -overlay.dts part of the filename is removed.
+For example:

+dtoverlay=disable-bt